openage/openage.github.io/docs/micro-ui/pages.md

 ## Epics

-**accounts micro ui**
+**pages micro ui**

-www.domain.com/id
-www.domain.com/customers
-www.domain.com/backoffice
+- Meta driven pages
+	- [ ] ability to select a theme for the portal
+	- [ ] set the master page for whole app based on the theme
+- SEO and Bot Friendly Page
+	- [ ] ⏫ ability to set page SEO meta
+- User Tracking

-- [ ] Ability to change the layout and theme of the page
+- Ability to change the layout and theme of the page
 	- [ ] separate the customer portal as www.domain.com/customers (with customers as base url)
 		- [ ] make the urls dynamic (level 1, level 2 ...)
 		- [ ] set page as internal() and external (root level - www.domain.com/customers )
-	- [ ] ability to select a theme for the portal
-		- [ ] set the master page for whole app based on the theme

 	- [ ] ability to modify the layout of the pages
 		- [ ] make the pages meta driven
 		- [ ] move the existing components (search ) to widgets